Using human shampoo instead of dog shampoo for allergies

 Dogs may sometimes develop allergies to the saliva of fleas.

 This is also true of tick and mite bites (parasite allergy).
-If this is the case, you will obviously need to address the issue of pest infestation, too.
+If this is the case, you will need to address the issue of pest infestation, too.

 Another type of allergy is triggered by contact with certain materials or chemicals (contact allergy).